edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_Contact.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001640
-Comments: A person or a department that acts as a point of contact with another person or department in a trading relationship.
+rdfs:comment | A person or a department that acts as a point of contact with another person or department in a trading relationship. edi3:cefactBusinessProcess | Trade

 Properties: